hugomiddeldorp/blog/content/posts/why-teach-music/index.md

 world than to be an amazing musician, composer or performer (I used to be one such person).

-In my experience, finding a good music education is difficult.
+In my experience, finding good music learning material is difficult.
 Not for the lack of resources (we have more of those than we could ever wish for), but for the lack of clear pedagogical methods.
-Becoming a great musician is difficult enough to do, if one also has to find their own educational resources, and make their own curriculum, a lot of energy and effort are diverted from learning an instruments.
+Becoming a great musician is difficult enough to do, if one also has to find their own educational resources, and make their own curriculum, a lot of energy and effort are diverted from learning an instrument.

 This is sad because it means that somewhere, there is someone willing to put in the work who doesn't have the correct resources.
 What a waste.